mezau532/smart_commuter/README.md

 How to use the features:
 * StopID lookup: enter StopId and Click Search Button to see arrival time for the stop.
 * Find Ride: Enter address to check price to your destination.
+* Nearby Stops lookup: Click the check box then click search, it will show you stops(if has) within 0.5 miles in you current location.

 ## References
 * The HttpHandler class is based on TutorialsPoint: https://www.tutorialspoint.com/android/android_json_parser.html